 - The vital wheat gluten gives the sausage a meaty texture.
 We tested this recipe with beans, lentils, and veggies, and they were mushy, not at all like sausage.

-- Store in the refrigerator for up to 2 days or freeze for up to 2 months.
-Reheat in the oven or in a skillet.
+- Store in the refrigerator for up to 5 days or freeze for up to 3 months.
+Thaw in the refrigerator and heat in a skillet until warmed through.

 TIPS FOR MAKING THE BEST SEITAN BREAKFAST SAUSAGE PATTIES